awcasella/Simple-Calculator/README.md

 **Run project**

-After that, go to src directory and compile the main class
+Compile the main class

-    $ cd src/

     $ javac Calculator.java

+Run the application

     $ java Calculator

+After that, build the package

+    $ javac -d .
+Calculator.java

+Run the application from the package

+    $ java src.Calculator

 **Making a standalone application**